Keeping your mobile phone secure

-If you want an airtight password, read our guidance on how to create secure passwords.
+To make sure you have an airtight password, read our guidance on how to create secure passwords.

 Smartphone brands regularly make tweaks and changes to their mobile software.
 This isn’t just about adding new functionality, though – these updates often contain important security fixes that protect your data from hackers.
 Update your smartphone to ensure it's on the latest firmware by following these steps:

-If there are updates ready to download, you’ll need to be connected to the internet and have the phone plugged in, or with around 50% or more battery, in order to complete the download.
+If there are updates ready to download, you’ll need to be connected to the internet and have the phone plugged in, or have around 50% or more battery, in order to complete the download.

 Both Apple and Android have their own official app stores, although some manufacturers, including Samsung, have their own as well.